A4BP/A4BP/XML-Parser.package/XMLFileSystemFileHandle.class/README.md

 This class uses the Pharo FileSystem API to implement file IO.
-The preferred implementation.